Sail Greece: Mykonos to Santorini

 Time on the water also means time in the sun.
 Remember to pack sun protection, such as sun screen and a hat, and drink plenty of water to keep hydrated.
 See ‘Essential Trip Information’ below for a full packing list.

-Please note that smooth sailing is dependent on the weather, so itinerary changes may occur at the last minute if the weather becomes unfavourable.
+Smooth sailing is dependent on the weather, so itinerary changes may occur at the last minute if the weather becomes unfavourable.
 If any changes are made, you can trust in your knowledgeable skipper to choose an alternative route or activity.

 Due to the size of the yachts, sound carries easily from one side to the other and can wake your fellow travellers.
 If you’re planning to have a late night, it’s a good idea to head into town and experience the local night life.